gfngfn/SATySFi/README.md

 ### Setup for SATySFi

-Before using SATySFI, one should put libraries and fonts onto the appropriate directory.
+Before using SATySFi, one should put libraries and fonts onto the appropriate directory.
 This can be done by invoking the following commands in order:

 ```sh
 ./download-fonts.sh